davdrose/teleological_essentialism_development/README.md

-# Teleology, shape and transformations
+# Teleological essentialism in development

 This repository contains the experiments, data, analyses, and figures for the paper "Teleology, shape and transformations," by David Rose, Jadess Lowery, Siying Zhang, and Ellen Markman.